marsCatXdu/light-doc/README.md

 3. Get in the folder
 4. Open terminal or cmd in this folder, run command: `npm install`
 5. Start frontend `npm run serve`
-6. Get in server code folder and start server: Open another terminal or cmd and run: `cd backend`, `node ./lightdocServer.js`
+6. Get in server code folder and start server: Open another terminal or cmd in this folder and run: `cd backend`, `node ./lightdocServer.js`

 ## What to do next ?

-- Rewrite the server with Python Flask.
+- [ ] Rewrite the server with Python Flask.
-- Add image support.
+- [ ] Add image support.
-- Improve the markdown rendering .
-It can't show tables now.
-We may have to use something else to replace the using "showdown".
+- [x] Add markdown table support.